linuxserver-archive/docker-quassel-core-arm64/README.md

 ```

 ## Setting up the application
 `IMPORTANT...
-THIS IS THE ARMHF VERSION`
+THIS IS THE ARM64 VERSION`

 Quassel wiki: [quassel](http://bugs.quassel-irc.org/projects/quassel-irc/wiki)